Challenge details

 We, therefore, invite the participants of this challenge to submit deep-learning methods capable of restoring noisy images that do not require supervised training.
 For each challenge leaderboard, we provide an associated training dataset composed of noisy images.

 After training your method, you need to encapsulate your prediction code in a Docker container.
 This container should iterate over all training images, predicting and storing a cleaner version for each one.
-An example to start from can be found here: Work in progress.
+An example to start from can be found here: https://github.com/ai4life-opencalls/AI4Life-MDC24-example-submission

 After submitting your prediction container, we will automatically evaluate the predicted images against their clean (and non-public) counterparts.
 This evaluation will leverage the PSNR and SSIM metrics to gauge the effectiveness of the denoising process; further details are available on the “Evaluation and metrics” page.